-When you make any decision, it is a process of six key steps.
-In sport, the athlete decision making process often occurs within milliseconds, but if we were to slow down the process, we could identify the steps as:
+When making any decision, it is a process of six key steps.
+In sport, the athlete decision making process often occurs within milliseconds, but if we were to slow down the process, we could identify the steps as follows:

-- Seeing there is a problem needing to be solved: Athlete decision making begins when the athlete recognizes there is a problem with the status quo.
-Therefore something must be changed if there is to be any improvement or if an opportunity is to be recognized.
+- Noticing the problem needing to be solved: Athlete decision making begins when the athlete recognizes there is a problem with the status quo.
+Therefore, something must be changed if there is to be any improvement or if an opportunity is to be recognized.

 - Analyzing the problem: When the athlete has identified the problem, they need to specifically define what is causing it.